XRPLF/xrpl-dev-portal/content/use-cases/open-a-payment-channel-to-enable-an-inter-exchange-network.md

 # Open a Payment Channel to Enable an Inter-Exchange Network

 A payment channel enables you to send one-way, "asynchronous" XRP payments that can be divided into very small increments and settled later.
-As a digital asset exchange, if you frequently send XRP to another exchange, you can improve the efficiency of these payments by opening an XRP Ledger [payment channel](payment-channels.html) between your exchange (the _payer_ exchange) and the other exchange (the _payee_ exchange).
-In the case of a two-way flow with another exchange, you can simply open two payment channels (one for each direction).
+As a digital asset exchange, if you send many payments of XRP to another exchange, you can improve the efficiency of these payments by opening an XRP Ledger [payment channel](payment-channels.html) between your exchange (the _payer_ exchange) and the other exchange (the _payee_ exchange).
+In the case of a two-way flow with another exchange, you can open two payment channels (one for each direction).